cillustrisimo/interjust_dashboard/src/index.md

     marginTop: 70,
     marginBottom: 20,
-    title: "UN Member States which have criminalized all four atrocity crimes", width,
+    title: "UN Member States which have criminalized all four atrocity crimes",
+    subtitle: "41 have criminalized all, 152 have not", width,
     marks:[
     Plot.waffleY([42, 151], {x: ["Criminalized", "Not Criminalized"],